Stay on top of your money while you study

 If you end your overdraft you’ll have to repay any overdrawn amount and any interest owed.
 If you want to reduce your limit, you’ll first need to make sure you bring your borrowing down within the new limit.

-We offer you a guaranteed interest-free arranged overdraft of £1,000 when you open your account.
-You can request an increase of up to £2,000 in year 2 and £3,000 in year 3, subject to status and how your account has been used.
+We offer an interest-free arranged overdraft of up to £1,000 when you open this account.4 You can request to increase your limit up to a maximum of £2,000 in year 2 and £3,000 in year 3, subject to status and how your account has been used.

 Overdraft charges after you graduate